| Title: | Optional Types and Pattern Matching |

 converted to its original type before being sent

-.
-If one or more of them is none
+to f().
+If one or more of them is none,

 several behaviors are available (see argument list).